 Phase 5- Informal and Formal Appeal Hearings

-In mid to late November 2015, property owners will receive a notice of their new assessment.
+In November 2020, property owners will receive a notice of their new assessment.
 All assessments will be available online to allow taxpayers to view surrounding properties.
-Taxpayers will be invited to participate in an informal hearing with Vision staff members if they wish to discuss their new assessments.
+Taxpayers may request an informal hearing with Vision staff members if they wish to discuss their new assessments.
 The informal hearing is the first step in the appeal process if the property owner feels their assessment is inaccurate.
-The informal hearings will take place in late November and during December 2015.
+The informal hearings will take place in late November and during December 2020.
 A follow-up notice will be mailed to owners who participate in an informal hearing, showing any change to the assessment.

-All owners will receive another assessment notice in early 2016.
-Owners who wish to formally appeal their assessment will have the opportunity to do so at Board of Assessment Appeals hearings.
-This formal appeal process is undertaken annually by state statute.
+All owners will receive another assessment notice in early 2021.
+Owners who wish to appeal their assessment will have the opportunity to do so at Board of Assessment Appeals hearings.
+This formal appeal process is undertaken annually guided by state statute.

-After all five phases are completed, all data, files, records, etc. used in the revaluation will be turned over to the Assessor’s Office.
+After all five phases are completed, all data, files, records, etc. used in the revaluation will be given to the Assessor’s Office.
 This will allow the town to maintain the data collected and values determined during the revaluation on a continual basis.